opendilab/DI-engine-docs/source/hands_on/qtran.rst

 Overview
 ---------
 QTRAN is proposed by Kyunghwan et al.(2019).
-QTRAN is a factorization method for MARL, which is free from such structural constraints and takes on a new approach to transforming the original joint action-value function into an easily factorizable one, with the same optimal actions.
+QTRAN is a factorization method for MARL, which is free from such structural constraints and takes on a new approach to transform the original joint action-value function into an easily factorizable one, with the same optimal actions.

-Compared to VDN(Sunehag et al. 2017), QMIX(Rashid et al. 2018), QTRAN guarantees more general factorization than VDN or QMIX, thus covering a much wider class of MARL tasks than does previous methods.
+Compared to VDN(Sunehag et al. 2017), QMIX(Rashid et al. 2018), QTRAN guarantees more general factorization than VDN or QMIX, thus covering a much wider class of MARL tasks than does previous methods, and it performs better than QMIX in 5m_vs_6m and MMM2 maps.

 Quick Facts
 -------------